 What are you thankful for today?

-I am thankful for leftovers, and the time they give me to do other things!
+Today, I’m thankful for the chance to garden year-round.
 What are you thankful for today?

 I’m thankful that a friend fixed our furnace earlier this fall.
 He did the equivalent of $1,200 worth of labor and even paid for the supplies, just to be nice and encourage us during Rob’s job loss.
 We have been using a combination of our wood stove and the furnace because it’s been down into the 20’s at night, a real cold spell for us.
 (The rest of you in colder places can start laughing now:)) I’m very glad to have it working.
 We could not afford to pay to get it repaired.